 Study Regions

-We assess our framework using three Australian marine regions that present distinct ecological characteristics and modelling challenges (Figure 2).
+We assess our framework for reproducibility using three Australian marine regions that present distinct ecological characteristics and modelling challenges (Figure 2).
 The Northern Territory region represents a tropical ecosystem characterised by complex reef systems, seasonal monsoon influences, and high biodiversity.
 This region tests the framework’s ability to handle diverse species assemblages and complex trophic interactions in a dynamic environment.

-The South East shelf region represents a temperate coastal system with extensive ecological records.
+The South East shelf region represents a temperate coastal system with extensive ecological records, also high biodiversity.
 This region has comprehensive diet information in established databases, well-documented EwE models spanning multiple years, and active research programs.
 The rich availability of expert knowledge and historical data makes this region ideal for assessing the framework’s data integration capabilities.

 The South East Offshore region presents a deep-water ecosystem that challenges the framework with data-limited conditions and unique ecological patterns.
 This region tests the framework’s capacity to handle situations where direct observational data may be sparse and where species interactions may be less well understood.
 The contrasting characteristics of these three regions provide a robust test of the framework’s adaptability across different ecological contexts.